ckan/ckan/doc/install-from-source.rst

        sudo service jetty start

+   Now you should check SOLR is running ok by browsing: http://localhost:8983/solr/

    For more information on Solr setup and configuration, see the CKAN wiki: http://wiki.ckan.net/Solr_Search

 10. Run the CKAN webserver.